iomete/dbt-iomete/README.md

 dbt is the T in ELT.
 Organize, cleanse, denormalize, filter, rename, and pre-aggregate the raw data in your warehouse so that it's ready for analysis.

-## dbt-iomete
+## dbt-IOMETE

-The `dbt-iomete` package contains all the code enabling dbt to work with iomete.
+The `dbt-IOMETE` package contains all the code enabling dbt to work with IOMETE.

 This adapter is forked from the [dbt-spark](https://github.com/dbt-labs/dbt-spark)